hbctraining/Intro-to-R-with-DGE/homework/Intro_to_R_hw.md

 1. We are performing RNA-Seq on cancer samples being treated with three different types of treatment (A, B, and P).
 You have 12 samples total, with 4 replicates per treatment.
 Write the R code you would use to construct your metadata table as described below.
      - Create the vectors/factors for each column (Hint: you can type out each vector/factor, or if you want the process go faster try exploring the `rep()` function).
-     - Put them together into a dataframe called `meta`.
+     - Put them together into a dataframe called `metadata`.
      - Use the `rownames()` function to assign row names to the dataframe (Hint: you can type out the row names as a vector, or if you want the process go faster try exploring the `paste()` function).

      Your finished metadata table should have information for the variables `sex`, `stage`, `treatment`, and `myc` levels: